Niko Bellic: Conception and development

+Russian actor Vladimir Mashkov claims he was in discussions with Rockstar Games to voice the character, and that the character's appearance is based on him, specifically from his role of the Serbian soldier, Sasha Ivanic, in the 2001 movie Behind Enemy Lines, but he ultimately turned down the offer.
+Actor and former mixed martial artist Bas Rutten performed the motion capture for Niko's fighting scenes; he worked on the game for over a year, and brought mixed martial artist Amir Perets for additional work.
+Niko's fighting style is primarily Krav Maga.

 Niko's nationality is unspecified in the game and is subject to debate.
 It was believed by some that he was Russian, Serbian, or Croatian.
 Executive producer Sam Houser spoke on the matter, saying that Niko is "from that grey part of broken-down Eastern Europe", suggesting that Niko's nationality was left intentionally vague or to the interpretation of the player.
 Following the game's release, several journalists referred to Niko as Serbian.
-In the game, it is suggested by his cousin Roman that Niko can speak Serbian.
+In the game, Niko occasionally makes statements in Serbo-Croatian however it is suggested by his cousin Roman that Niko speaks the Serbian variety.
+Dan Houser has confirmed that Niko is Serbian.

-Biography

-Early life
+Appearances

+In Grand Theft Auto IV

-Niko was born to Milica Bellic and an unnamed father in an unspecified country in Eastern Europe.
-Milica, a maternal and caring presence in Niko's life, regrets that her sons have been forced to endure the hardships they did as children, including their abusive, alcoholic father.
-As a teenager, Niko participated in an unnamed war as an infantryman, tank operator, and helicopter pilot, during which he witnessed numerous atrocities that traumatised him, leading to his cynical view on life.
+Niko was born in Eastern Europe.
+His mother—Milica, a maternal and caring presence in Niko's life—regrets that her sons have been forced to endure the hardships they did as children, including their abusive, alcoholic father.
+As a teenager, Niko participated in a war as an infantryman, tank driver, and helicopter pilot, during which he witnessed numerous atrocities that traumatised him, leading to his cynical view on life.
+He is implied to have committed war crimes.
 After his unit of fifteen men from his village were ambushed by the enemy, Niko escaped and concluded that the unit had been betrayed by one of their own soldiers.
 He later learned that there are two other survivors, Florian Cravic and Darko Brevic, and vowed to search for the traitor.

 After the war, Niko experienced difficulty leading a normal life, and his brother was killed in action.
 Knowing only violence, Niko turned to the Balkanic criminal underworld.
 He joined a smuggling and trafficking ring run by Russian crime lord Ray Bulgarin.
 During one smuggling run into Italy, the boat that Niko was working on sank in the Adriatic Sea.
 He was able to swim to safety, but Bulgarin accused him of sinking the ship intentionally to escape with the money.
 Niko later joined the merchant navy to flee from Bulgarin, befriended the crew of the Platypus cargo ship, and contemplated his cousin Roman's requests for him to come to Liberty City in the United States.